Can You Get Second Hand Smoke From A Vape? - Facts & Risks

 3. Avoid Vaping Around Children or High-Risk Groups

 As we mentioned earlier — it’s your responsibility to be mindful of when and where you vape.
-We encourage you to make an effort to avoid e cigarette smoking near children, young adults, or high-risk groups, and find an uncrowded area to take a puff.
+We encourage you to make an effort to avoid e cigarette smoking near children, young adults, or high-risk groups, and find an uncrowded area to take a puff, limiting secondhand vape exposure for others.

-Now let’s answer some questions you may still have.
+Now let’s answer some additional questions you may still have about second hand vape smoke.

 Other FAQS About Second Hand Smoke From a Vape